When it comes to home security, are you making these 8 mistakes?

 Thieves use Facebook too!
 Publicly announcing your absence for the next few weeks can be costly if seen by the wrong pair of eyes.

 Tighten your online security and ensure you are only sharing important information with the people you trust.

 7. Overflowing Letterbox

 Dark houses attract thieves and provide cover.
 If you have weeds or tall grass you leave more opportunity for someone to hide.
-This is especially true if you allow plants to conceal windows or back doors.
-Same concept applies for lights, a dark house is an easy target.
+This is especially true if you allow plants to conceal windows or backdoors.
+The same concept applies to lights, a dark house is an easy target.

 Regularly maintain your yard, mow the lawn and remove plants that provide cover.